fare-patches/gerbil-wiki/Environment-Variables.md

 ## GERBIL_HOME

 This is the root of your Gerbil installation.

-The runtime expects the gerbil runtime modules to be located in `$GERBIL_HOME/lib`, which is the first component of the runtime load path.
+The runtime expects the gerbil system modules to be located in `$GERBIL_HOME/lib`, which is set as the first component of the runtime load path.
+The compiler also expects to find system static compilation artifacts there.

 This variable must be set for dynamic executables to be able to load the runtime.  `gxi` and `gxc` can deduce it automatically from their